StrongMonkey/dolly/docs/build.md

 $ cd dolly/example/build
 ```

-The Riofile is defined as:
+The Dollyfile is defined as:

 ```yaml
 services: